core-api/core-api/docs/specification/transport.md

 The HTTP transport layer includes some constraints on the transitions that may be effected.

-* As described above "follow" and "delete" links SHOULD only include String, Number, `true`, `false` and `null` parameter values.
+* As described above "follow" and "delete" links SHOULD only include String, Integer, Number, `true`, `false` and `null` parameter values.
 Object and Array values SHOULD NOT be supported, and their usage MAY raise an error.
 * It is RECOMMENDED that URL lengths greater than 2,048 characters are not supported in requests.
 When they do occur, they MAY raise an error.